Dentures – Dallas, TX

 Alternative Tooth-Replacement Options

 If you don’t immediately qualify for dentures, don’t panic.
 You have other options when it comes to tooth replacement.
-Dr. Barnett’s office, for instance, can also give you dental implants or preliminary work.
+For instance, Dr. Barnett’s dental office near Lakewood can also give you dental implants or preliminary work.

 Unlike dentures or bridges, implants replace the whole tooth – from the crown to the root.
 They do so by fusing with your jawbone, a process that makes them a permanent part of your mouth.
 The result is a prosthetic that restores your smile and preserves your jaw tissue.